James-Yu/LaTeX-Workshop/dev/README.md

   cmds: {[key: string]: Cmd} // all commands of this package
   envs: {[key: string]: Env} // all environments of this package
-  options: string[] // the options that can be used for \usepackage this package }
+  options: string[] // the options that can be used for \usepackage this package
+  keyvals: string[][] // the keyvals cmds and envs may have, referred by the index in array }
 ```